-To ensure benefits are paid to the right people and as quickly as possible, make sure we have an up-to-date nomination for you.
-You’ll need to nominate who you’d like to receive any lump sum payment and if you’re not married, in a civil partnership or have a partner who is financially dependent, you’ll also need to nominate who you’d like to receive the partner/dependant pension.
+To ensure benefits are paid to the right people and as quickly as possible, it’s important that the Trustee has an up-to-date nomination on the member’s account.
+Members need to nominate who they’d like to receive any lump sum payment that’s eligible.
+If the member is not married, in a civil partnership or has a partner who is financially dependent on them, they’ll also need to nominate who they’d like to receive a partner’s/dependant’s pension.

 A step-by-step guide for loved ones

-Here’s an idea of the typical steps that need to be taken – you can also see what your loved ones (or legal representative) will need to provide, and when and how to provide them.
+Here’s an idea of the typical steps that need to be taken by a loved one (or legal representative) of a member who has died.